Marmalade-NG/ng-namespaces-init/README.md

 ## How to

-1 - Decrypt the temporary jey
+1 - Decrypt the temporary key
 ```sh
 gpg -d tmp_key.key.gpg
 ```